-Requires all applicants to present a clear and compelling mission, a quality educational program, a solid business plan, effective governance and management structures and systems, founding team members demonstrating diverse and necessary capabilities, and clear evidence of the applicant's capacity to execute its plan successfully.

-Establishes distinct requirements and criteria for applicants who are existing school operators or replicators.
-(See Box 1)
+- Requires all applicants to present a clear and compelling mission, a quality educational program, a solid business plan, effective governance and management structures and systems, evidence of community and/or family demand and need, founding team members demonstrating diverse and necessary capabilities, and clear evidence of the applicant's capacity to execute its plan successfully. - For replications and expansions: - Establishes distinct, rigorous, and transparent requirements and criteria for applicants who are existing school operators or replicators.
+(See Special Topic 1) - Streamlines and expedites the process for replication and/or expansion; and - Thoroughly reviews the past performance of all schools the operator has previously operated.

-Establishes distinct requirements and criteria for applicants proposing to contract with education service or management providers.
-(See Box 2)
+- education service or management providers.
+(See Special Topic 2) - instructional delivery model.